stratumn/indigotrace-sdk-js/README.md

 ## Verify payload signatures

-Given a signed payload, it is possible to veify that the signatures are correct and indeed signed the payload data:
+Given a signed payload, it is possible to veify that the signatures are correct:
 ```javascript
 if ( !sdk.verify(signedPayload) ) {
   throw new Error('Cannot verify this signature...');